hstarmans/firestarter/pi_hat/readme.md

  - simple board; only two layers and no BGA components

 # Status
 The board has been tested.
-The board could not create an extra SPI device.
+A user can upload data to the FPGA, rotate polygon, enable the laser and store data on the SRAM.
-As a result, the board is redesigned.
-Testing of the new board still needs to be done.
+The motor drivers and spindle have not been tested but should be working.

 # Possible improvements
 - SDIO connector not connected to FPGA.
 This is faster than SPI.